 When starting the study, the Kot team quickly noticed the first point of concern in the support devices of the marine terminal transporter.

-Pins are the most common connecting elements found in machines and structures.
-In this case, all it took was a little inattention to mistakenly consider that the connection of this conveyor has pinned behavior, i.e. it restricts all degrees of freedom except rotation around its Z axis.
+In fact, pins are the most common connecting elements found in machines and structures.
+In this case, it would have taken only a moment’s inattention to mistakenly assume that the connection on this conveyor behaves like a pinned joint—that is, it restricts all degrees of freedom except rotation around its Z-axis.

 However, when the team responsible was studying the case, they realized that this device is made up of two rollers that allow it to move in an X direction.